Braj Bhasha: Geographical distribution

-In Western Uttar Pradesh spoken in the southern part of western Uttar Pradesh.
-Braj-speaking districts include Mathura, Hathras, Agra, Aligarh, Etah, Firozabad, Budaun, Mainpuri, Etawah, Bareilly, Sambhal and Most parts of Gautam Buddh Nagar (areas of Jewar and Greater Noida), Bulandshahr (areas of Khurja, Shikarpur, Bulandshahr, Aurangabad, Bulandshahr, Anupshahr and Sikandrabad) and Even Some communities still speaks Braj basha near southern part of Ghaziabad.
+In Western Uttar Pradesh it is spoken in the southern part of western Uttar Pradesh.
+Braj-speaking districts include Mathura, Hathras, Agra, Aligarh, Firozabad, Mainpuri and many parts of Etah, Budaun, Bareilly, Sambhal, Gautam Buddh Nagar (areas of Jewar and Greater Noida), Bulandshahr (areas of Khurja, Shikarpur, Dibai and Aurangabad).
+Some communities still speak Brajbhasha even near the southern part of Ghaziabad.

 In Haryana it is spoken in the districts of :